powmedia/backbone-forms/README.md

   Optional, but recommended when using listType 'Object'.
 When listType is 'NestedModel', the model's `toString()` method will be used, unless a specific `itemToString()` function is defined on the schema.

-- **`listTemplate`**

-  Name of the template to hold the list.
-Edit if you want to customize the 'Add' button, for instance.
-Optional, defaults to 'list'.

-- **`listItemTemplate`**

-  Name of the template to hold the list item (including the remove item button).

-  Optional, defaults to 'listItem'

 ###Events